Skip to main content

 Akoume

-Fermented corn dough dish with a distinctive sour taste, popular in southern Togo.
+Fermented corn dough with a pronounced sour edge, common in the south of the country.

 Grilled Fish (Poisson Braisé)